Campaign statement regarding the cancellation of 'Doctors'

 We acknowledge the BBC is under financial pressure but we are also aware that the Midlands has already seen the biggest reductions of BBC production activity and facilities in the UK.

-The region is not adequately represented in BBC production and output, and certainly not in any way that is comparable with any other part of the country.
+The region is not adequately represented in BBC production and output, and certainly not when compared to other parts of the country.

 We do not believe that the Midlands should be on the receiving end of any further cutbacks to the BBC’s presence and its facilities.
 We have already shouldered more than our fair share.

-To lose a highly successful and much appreciated daytime drama, and a small highly efficient production centre - the only BBC studios production unit in the Midlands - is an extraordinarily bad decision.
+To lose a highly successful and much appreciated daytime drama, and a small highly efficient production centre is an extraordinarily bad decision.
 The implications extend beyond one programme.